makersacademy/till_tech_test/README.md

 ## Still to complete/refactor

 - Values for menu are presently hardcoded.
 An integration with a database is needed.
+- Find/Write some neat middleware that can process JSON and round off all numbers to 2 decimal places.
 ## Takeaway

 I learned that step definitions should depend on abstract interfaces to interact with